 DRIFTR Rack from Backwoods Adventure Mods

 General Gear: There are hundreds of general items you can throw on a rack.
-We have seen several 4Runners with storage boxes, gun cases, recovery gear, bikes, kayaks, snowboards, skis, recovery boards, camping gear, travel gear, overland gear, fuel storage, water storage, off-road jacks, shovels, and of course the Rooftop Tent.
+We have seen several 4Runners with storage boxes, gun cases, recovery gear, bikes, kayaks, snowboards, skis, recovery boards, camping gear, travel gear, overland gear, fuel storage, water storage, off-road jacks, shovels, and, of course, the Rooftop Tent.

 Lighting: Most rack companies accommodate pod-style light bars, slim light bars, chase lights, scene lights, and so much more.

-Extra Tire: If your 4Runner has a larger tire that can no longer fit in the spare location you can place a spare tire on your rack.
+Extra Tire: If your 4Runner has a larger tire that can no longer fit in the spare location, you can place a spare tire on your rack.

 Dirty Gear: With dirty gear, it’s nice to have the option to throw stuff on top of your 4Runner instead of the rear cargo area.
 If you need to transport firewood, racks are fully capable of holding large amounts of this and other items that may get your cargo area dirty.

-Family Needs: We have used our current system for things like our Christmas Tree, daughter’s tree-house, bikes, sleds, kayaks, camping gear, and numerous Home Depot trips.
+Family Needs: We have used our current system for things like our Christmas Tree, daughter’s tree house, bikes, sleds, kayaks, camping gear, and numerous Home Depot trips.
 You name it.
 You would really be surprised at how much you will use a rack after you have one installed.

 Rugs, Lumber, and oversized Items: Have you ever seen an SUV with 16 pieces of lumber sticking out the back window?
 Yeah, don’t be that person.
 This is also incredibly sketchy and can damage your interior pretty quickly.
 Do yourself a favor and get some type of rack or crossbar system if you plan on carrying around oversized items.